Mellbreak

 Fellow go4awalkers who have already walked, climbed, summited & bagged Mellbreak

-Richard Fulcher walked up Mellbreak on August 1st, 2022 [from/via/route] Parked near phone box in Loweswater & walked towards Mellbreak, ascending White Crag navigating the scree carefully.
+Richard Fulcher conquered Mellbreak on August 1st, 2022 [from/via/route] Parked near phone box in Loweswater & walked towards Mellbreak, ascending White Crag navigating the scree carefully.
 We walked from the north peak to the south & then down the other side, walking back alongside Crummock Water.
 Finished with a pint in the gardens of the hotel in Loweswater. [with] Jen [weather] Fine day with some wind on the tops.

-Richard Marchant climbed Mellbreak on November 12th, 2022 [from/via/route] Parked at Maggie's Bridge then walked up through Holme Wood on to Burbank Fell.
+Richard Marchant scaled Mellbreak on November 12th, 2022 [from/via/route] Parked at Maggie's Bridge then walked up through Holme Wood on to Burbank Fell.
 From here I headed along a broad ridge on to Blake Fell & continued on to Gavel Fell staying high & heading South on the broad ridge.
 From Gavel I dropped down to Floutern Pass & headed East & then headed North up on to Hen Comb.
 Retracing my steps back to the pass I carried on Eastward & then picked up a path heading Northward on to Mellbreak & eventually over it & descended steeply in to Loweswater & back by road to the car. [with] On my Own [weather] Misty start to the Day with a slight breeze but brightened up by the afternoon

-Paul Macey hiked Mellbreak on July 26th, 2022 [from/via/route] c212 in reverse [with] Luke [weather] Sunny
+Paul Macey walked up Mellbreak on July 26th, 2022 [from/via/route] c212 in reverse [with] Luke [weather] Sunny

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record